Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 Surgery for rectal cancer

-There are a number of different types of operation that can be carried out to treat rectal cancer, depending on how far the cancer has spread.
+There are a number of different types of surgery for rectal cancer, depending on how far the cancer has spread.

-Some operations are entirely through the bottom, with no need for abdominal incisions.
+Some operations are carried out through the bottom, with no need for abdominal incisions.

 If you have a very small early-stage rectal cancer, your surgeon may be able to remove it in an operation called a local resection (transanal, through the bottom resection).

-The surgeon puts an endoscope in through your back passage and removes the cancer from the wall of the rectum.
+The surgeon puts an endoscope in through your bottom and removes the cancer from the wall of the rectum.

 Total mesenteric excision

-In most cases, a local resection isn't possible at the moment.
+In most cases, a local resection is not possible at the moment.
 Instead, a larger area of the rectum will need to be removed.

 This area will include a border of rectal tissue free of cancer cells, as well as fatty tissue from around the bowel (the mesentery).